Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 - It returns a pair: the current state value and a function to update it.
 - Destructuring assignment improves code clarity when using hooks.
 - State updates trigger efficient re-rendering of only the necessary UI parts.

+### Final Advice

+The concept of hooks may be unfamiliar at first, but once understood, it is a powerful tool for building interactive apps.
+To get comfortable, try deleting your current code and recreating the app from scratch, focusing on the syntax and usage of `useState`.
+Practice will help solidify your understanding.

+## Key Takeaways

+- React Hooks, specifically `useState`, enable interactive and changeable state in React applications.
+- The `useState` hook returns an array with the current state value and a function to update it.
+- Destructuring assignment in JavaScript improves code readability when handling arrays returned by hooks.
+- State updates trigger efficient re-rendering of only the necessary parts of the UI, enhancing performance.